stripe/stripe-mock/README.md

 More [day-to-day operations with dep here][depdaily].

+Note that there is a patch in the `jsval` dependency to enrich the error message for failures on `additionalProperties`.
+I'm still looking for a better solution to this, but for now make sure that a patch like the one in 0b26185 is applied to get the test suite passing.

 ## Release

 Release builds are generated with [goreleaser].
 Make sure you have the software